 We also "trained small."
 There was a very small training area right out the back of the kaserne.
 It had some old buildings, and was used as an S-4 storage area.
 We ran a lot of small exercises out there that kept the troops challenged and didn't cost us a lot of resources to conduct.

 The battalion had a newspaper called the Dig In.
 At the time, the Brigade S-3 was Lieutenant Colonel Bob Hardiman, a fire breathing officer if there ever was one.
 He could yell and scream and intimidate most anyone.
 The rumor was that the brigade commander could announce a visit to a battalion and that would result in a bit of scurrying to prepare, but that when LTC Hardiman was coming, people ran and hid.
 Now Hardiman was of the opinion that battalions (and brigades) ran around the operations of the S-3 section, and he was further of the opinion that the S-3 was in the best position to be the Battalion Public Affairs Officer, so his influence rippled down (probably thundered down is better) and I was also the PAO.
-This was good because the battalion actualy was authorized an Information Specialist so this soldier was assigned to the S-3 section.
+This was good because the battalion actualy was authorized an Information Specialist (Raul Cuervo - a good troop whose wife held a similar position with a signal battalion down the road) so this he was assigned to the S-3 section.
 Great!
 An additional person to put up and take down tents in the field and to help with other chores as required.
 And it didn't hurt that Information Specialists tend to be very bright and write well, more good traits.
+(Though I often accused Spercialist Cuervo of having his wife do our paper.)
 So we cranked out a monthly newspaper, the Dig-In on our mimeograph, and worked hard to get interesting articles in it.
 Good opportunities for lieutenants to practice writing.
 And I came to share Bob Hardiman's opinion about the importance of Public Affairs.
 (Raul Cuervo was the Information Specialist.)

 The 317th was also my first introduction to serious volleyball.
 The S-1, Joe Leboeuf, was great at the sport, and I came to love it.
 Bonnie, too.